USSBA/certify_activity_log/README.md

 ## Logging
 Along with returning status error messages for API connection issues, the gem will also log connection errors.
 The default behavior for this is to use the built in Ruby `Logger` and honor standard log level protocols.
 The default log level is set to `debug` and will output to `STDOUT`.
 This can also be configured by the gem user to use the gem consumer application's logger, including the app's environment specific log level.
 ```
-# example implementation for a Rails app
+# Example implementation for a Rails app
 CertifyActivityLog.configure do |config|
   config.logger = Rails.logger
   config.log_level = Rails.configuration.log_level